pop up description layer

 WO1 Erik C. Kesterson [P]

-SGT Warren S. Hansen [C]
+SGT Warren S. Hansen [CE]

 CPT Pierre E. Piche